NEXT UP ON this.

 We spoke with Jamie Saunders, Head of Science and Year 12 Physics teacher at Kardinia International College, about the best study tips and tricks to give yourself a leg up when it comes to crushing Physics.

 This old chestnut is nothing you haven’t heard before, but when it comes to the for physics the key to success is starting your preparation early.

 Throughout the entire year, Saunders suggests you take notes during class and highlight important equations and definitions as you go.
 This is a crucial first step in being able to put your knowledge into practice and apply it to questions, he adds.

-Saunders recommends that as a physics student it’s important to be able to clearly set out your solutions.
+Saunders says as a physics student it’s important to be able to clearly set out your solutions.
 ‘You not only need to refine your knowledge but also the way you set out your working and answers,’ he explains.

-In order to differentiate yourself from the pack and finish among the best, it is crucial to ‘understand the underlying physics in an exam question,’ Saunders says.
+In order to differentiate yourself from the pack and finish among the best, you need to ‘understand the underlying physics in an exam question’.

 ‘Many students will be able to answer the “plug and chug” mathematical questions,’ but in order to distinguish yourself from the rest, ‘be able to find solutions to higher-order worded questions that cannot be answered with a stock phrase from a revision sheet,’ he explains.

 'Understanding the underlying physics is the key to maximising your score.'